open-ephys/gui-docs/source/User-Manual/Plugins/Arduino-Output.rst

 .. image:: ../../_static/images/plugins/arduinooutput/arduinooutput-01.png
   :alt: Annotated Arduino Output settings interface

-|

 .. csv-table:: Allows events from within the GUI to control the state of digital output pins on an Arduino running `Firmata <https://www.arduino.cc/en/reference/firmata>`__.
-Provides a quick and easy way to translate information from software to hardware via USB.
+Provides a quick and easy way to translate information from software to hardware.
    :widths: 18, 80

    "*Plugin Type*", "Sink"